YahooArchive/mojito/docs/dev_guide/topics/mojito_yui_config.rst

 cons of each, and provide an example application configuraiton.

-To better understand how to configure YUI in Mojito, we also recommend that you refer to documentation for the configuration object :ref:`yui.config <yui_config>`, which provides descriptions as well as possible and default values of its properties.
+To better understand how to configure YUI in Mojito, we also recommend that you refer to documentation for the configuration object :ref:`yui.config <../intro/yui_config>`, which provides descriptions as well as possible and default values of its properties.

 .. _serving_to_app-yui_with_mojito: